argoso/ESP32Webradio/README.md

 Another ESP32 Webradio project.
 The code contains 42 Estonian web radio streams.
 But of course you can replace them with the ones that suit you.

-You can find information at: https://www.radio-browser.info/countries
+You can find information at: https://www.radio-browser.info/countries and https://fmstream.org/index.php?c=EST

 You need to use audio libary from: https://github.com/schreibfaul1/ESP32-audioI2S